nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 };
 ```

-Basically two functions above is doing somewhat the same, to lookup a hostname (`char* host`) and to return the resolved ip addresses in an given array (`struct np_ip_address* ips`) of a given size (`size_t ipsSize` ie. the maximal ip adresses that can be returned in the array) and return the number of resolved addresses (`size_t* ipsResolved`).
+Basically two functions above are doing somewhat the same: Lookup a hostname (`char* host`) and return the resolved ip addresses in a given array (`struct np_ip_address* ips`) of a given size (`size_t ipsSize` ie. the maximal ip adresses that can be returned in the array) and return the number of resolved addresses (`size_t* ipsResolved`).

 So far so good, not much different than the timestamp interface.
 But since getting a timestamp is a local operation that generally is fast and non blocking and that the Nabto platform has to guarantee not to be blocking the system, the timestamp interface doesn't need more specification.

 The initialization etc. is not described here as it is the same as timestamp.

-The important difference to timestamp implementation is the `np_completion_event` and `async` notation.
-Since DNS resolving can be a blocking function with possible very long timeouts special care needs to be done.
+The important difference to the timestamp implementation is the `np_completion_event` and `async` notation.
+Since DNS resolving can be a blocking function with possible very long timeouts special care needs to be taken.
 This is done via an async pattern using completion events.
-For the integrator the only important function is the `np_completion_event_resolve` :
+For the integrator, the only important function is the `np_completion_event_resolve` :

 ```
 /**